ibm-cloud-docs/cis/helpful-tools.md

 ### Using `mtr` and `traceroute`
 {:#using-mtr-and-traceroute}

-MTR and `traceroute` are unix command one tools that let you measure performance or latency along a specific network path to a specified host or destination server.
+`mtr` and `traceroute` are Unix command line tools that let you measure performance or latency along a specific network path to a specified host or destination server.

 **Examples:**